 The Summer Slide, also known as summer learning loss, is the backwards step your child takes when they have a break from learning, particularly in reading and maths.
-For many children, this shows up after the summer holidays (hence the name!), but due to the pandemic there’s growing evidence that children will experience a further COVID Slide too.
+For many children, this shows up after the summer holidays.

-If you want to help your child avoid both the COVID and Summer Slide this year, here are a few things you can do.
+If you want to help your child avoid the Summer Slide this year, here are a few things you can do.

 1. Encourage your child to continue learning over the summer holidays but prioritise play – and have a break!

 It’s important that your child has a break from learning and is able to get out and about and socialise.
 Having friends over for a playdate, going for bike rides and just mucking about in the garden are important activities for children’s mental health.

-Foreign travel may be off the cards for most but there are plenty of places in the UK to visit now that museums and galleries are reopening.
+If foreign travel is off the cards, there are plenty of places in the UK to visit.
 National Trust properties offer children the chance to explore gardens and outdoor play areas as well as bringing history to life.
 Trips to new places spark young imaginations and stimulate curiosity in a way that virtual visits simply can’t.